Dong-He/Dong-He.github.io/index.md

 I am a Ph.D.
-Student in department of Mechanical Engineering at Hong Kong University of Science and Technology.
-I conduct research in <a href="http://mektang.people.ust.hk/">Prof. Kai TANG</a>'s Lab, where my research interests include computer-aided design/manufacturing/inspection and signal processing in manufacturing process.
+Student in department of Mechanical Engineering at Hong Kong University of Science and Technology. <a href="https://docs.google.com/document/d/1I_pskUUkR0F-M39aNBe-BI2NoyAhiWc2to2PEfdwV4k/edit?usp=sharing">(CV)</a> I conduct research in <a href="http://mektang.people.ust.hk/">Prof. Kai TANG</a>'s Lab, where my research interests include computer-aided design/manufacturing/inspection and signal processing in manufacturing process.

 Please take a look through my site and feel free to contact me if you have any questions or would be interested in working together!